laeter/neurofetch/README.md

 ---

 *For Neuro.
 For Evil.
 For Vedal.
 For Anny.
-Heart.*
+For the Neuro-sama Community❤️.*